The best carbohydrates for bodybuilders provide consistent energy, assist with muscle building, and promote overall health.

 Also, these grains are all excellent examples of vegan protein sources!

-Sweet Potatoes and Other Tubers
+3.)
+Sweet Potatoes

-The indigenous people of Okinawa, Japan are one of the longest-living populations on the planet, and researchers believe that this is partly due to their unique diet.

-About 70 percent of the calories these people consume are from sweet potatoes and yams!
+The indigenous people of Okinawa, Japan, are one of the longest-living populations on the planet.
+Researchers believe this is partly due to their unique diet that obtains about 70 percent of its calories from sweet potatoes and yams!

-These “tubers” that have a bright orange color are loaded with antioxidants, vitamins, and fiber; making them one of the healthiest foods on the planet.
+These “tubers” that have a bright orange color are loaded with antioxidants, vitamins, and fiber, making them one of the healthiest carbs on the planet.

-Quinoa is exceptionally beneficial for cell membrane health, and brain function.
-Quinoa is great for a post-workout meal or with dinner, and you can enhance your glucose uptake by eating quinoa with vegetables or spices.
+Quinoa is exceptionally beneficial for cell membrane health and brain function.
+Quinoa is great for a post-workout meal or with dinner, and you can enhance your glucose uptake by eating Quinoa with vegetables or spices.

 Quinoa isn’t especially “tasty” so mixing it with other vegetables or into a soup is an excellent way to enjoy the health benefits!